rodiak88/web_project_2/README.md

 # Practicum Coffee Shop

 This is the second project of the Web Development program at Practicum by Yandex.
 It was created using HTML and CSS, based on the design brief.
+This project utilizes CSS to create some cool animations.
+It also includes a form with customized styling and iframs to embed YouTube videos.

 ## Project features